spdk/spdk/doc/nvme.md

 require that data should be done by sending a request to the owning thread.
 This results in a message passing architecture, as opposed to a locking architecture, and will result in superior scaling across CPU cores.

+## NVMe Driver Internal Memory Usage {#nvme_memory_usage}

+The SPDK NVMe driver provides a zero-copy data transfer path, which means that there are no data buffers for I/O commands.
+However, some Admin commands have data copies depending on the API used by the user.

+Each queue pair has a number of trackers used to track commands submitted by the caller.
+The number trackers for I/O queues depend on the users' input for queue size and the value read from controller capabilities register field Maximum Queue Entries Supported(MQES, 0 based value).
+Each tracker has a fixed size 4096 Bytes, so the maximum memory used for each I/O queue is: (MQES + 1) * 4 KiB.

+I/O queue pairs can be allocated in host memory, this is used for most NVMe controllers, some NVMe controllers which can support Controller Memory Buffer may put I/O queue pairs at controllers' PCI BAR space, SPDK NVMe driver can put I/O submission queue into controller memory buffer, it depends on users' input and controller capabilities.
+Each submission queue entry (SQE) and completion queue entry (CQE) consumes 64 bytes and 16 bytes respectively.
+Therefore, the maximum memory used for each I/O queue pair is (MQES + 1) * (64 + 16) Bytes.

 # NVMe over Fabrics Host Support {#nvme_fabrics_host}